 Titleist describes the Left Dash variant of the Pro V1x as high launch and low spin.
 Launch properties will be similar to the standard Pro V1x.
 However, it should spin just a bit more than AVX, the lowest-spinning ball in Titleist’s premium range.
 From a real-world performance standpoint, it offers the high-launch, low-spin properties of many low-compression (soft) offerings but because of its higher compression (see below), it’s not going to suffer a distance penalty off the tee.
 In fact, quite the opposite.

 The Pro V1x Left Dash is manufactured by Titleist at Ball Plant 3 in New Bedford, Mass.
 The stated price for the Pro V1x Left Dash is $47.99.
-It’s listed as a special order item though several retailers, including Fairway Golf, maintain inventory.
+It’s listed as a special order item though several retailers, including PGA Tour Superstore, maintain inventory.

 Titleist Pro V1x Left Dash – Compression